 Another perk being, regional hubs are sometimes a little cheaper to fly out of and hopefully a little less busy, meaning more time in duty free!
 (See my post on how to find cheap flights for further information.)
 A lot of the budget or lower cost airlines fly out of regional airports too.

 A great example is Liverpool Airport.
-Liverpool John Lennon Airport (JLA) has over 60 destinations covered by EasyJet, Ryan Air, Wizz Air, Thomson and Aer Lingus, meaning a huge proportion of Europe is readily accessible.
+Liverpool John Lennon Airport (JLA) has over 60 destinations covered by EasyJet, Ryan Air, Wizz Air, and Aer Lingus, meaning a huge proportion of Europe is readily accessible.

 One of these destinations is Majorca.
 Last year, we flew to Majorca for the second time as family, but for the first time as a family of four.
 We also flew with my friend who has a flying phobia and her husband and toddler too.
 From Liverpool Airport, Palma, Majorca is only a 2.5 hour direct flight away with either EasyJet or Ryan Air .

 I noted the recommendation for the Caves of Drach in Porto Cristo.
 We all enjoyed our trip there, including the girls.
 The Caves of Drach are magical caves with stalactites and stalagmites which wind further down to lakes and finally to a dimly lit arena.
 Once everyone is seated, these boats appear from the darkness with a small orchestra and play a concert.
-It even transfixed a 3 and 4 year old, who also enjoyed the mini boat trip in the caves afterwards!
+It even transfixed a 3 and 4 year old, who also enjoyed the mini boat trip in the caves afterward!
 This was the perfect activity for a rainy day.

-A major plus point in functionality is the time saving bonus – once you have decided on your destination, you can search for the best deal and flights available on the same web page, as the site uses Skyscanner travel search engine for locating flights.
+A major plus point in functionality is the time-saving bonus – once you have decided on your destination, you can search for the best deal and flights available on the same web page, as the site uses Skyscanner travel search engine for locating flights.
 Job done!